1. Output information

 • inform policymakers about recent trends and policy impact such as determining the percentage of marriages that end in divorce and comparisons with civil partnership formations (Civil Partnerships five years on (PDF, 190KB))

-Accuracy
+Accuracy and reliability

-(The degree of closeness between an estimate and the true value.)
+The degree of closeness between an estimate and the true value.

-The marriage statistics we publish use data taken directly from the copy of the entry in the marriage register and are based on details collected by GRO when a marriage is performed.
+The marriage statistics we publish use data taken directly from the copy of the entry in the marriage register and are based on details collected by the General Register Office (GRO) when a marriage is performed.
 The information in the marriage entry is largely supplied by the persons being married, who are responsible for its accuracy.
 Supplying false information may render them liable to prosecution for perjury, so the information supplied is generally believed to be correct.
 There is no routine statistical verification of the data, although editing checks are carried out to detect clerical, coding and keying errors.
 However, certain corrections subsequently come to light and are resolved by GRO.

 Marriage statistics by type of ceremony (either civil or religious) can be misleading as some religious marriages (such as Muslim and Sikh) can take place at unregistered premises.
 To be registered as a legal marriage the couple have a further marriage ceremony in a registry office or approved building.
 Such weddings are coded as civil marriages because only the civil marriage certificate is received.
 Given that marriage statistics can be misleading for some religions, since 2011 we have only published religious denominations under broad groupings.